nyorain/nytl/README.md

 There are multiple ways to use nytl.
 Either install all of its headers on your system and make sure the install path can be found by the compiler.
-If you need just a few header files (or even just a few functions), just copy those files into your project folder and (if needed) adjust the includes of nytl headers.
+If you need just a few header files (or even just a few functions), just copy those files into your project folder.
+It can also be used as meson subproject.

 Remember that nytl requires a solid C++17 compiler, only development builds of gcc and clang are supported.